On Monday, Tyson Fury announced the most lucrative heavyweight deal in history as the former champion joined Bob Arum and Top Rank.

-The 30 year-old is set to appear on ESPN.
+The 30 year-old will appear on ESPN.
 A move which begs the question; ‘What now for the Deontay Wilder rematch?’

 WBN takes a look at the scenarios which could come to fruition.